8 Ways Amazon Echo Will Help You Lose Weight

 If you're an Amazon Prime member and have linked a credit or debit card to your account, then you can take advantage of this feature to purchase healthy food and exercise equipment.

 To enable voice shopping, you'll first need to link a credit or debit card to the same Amazon account that you used for your Echo.
 Make sure your default 1-click payment settings are set to the correct card on file, which can be checked & verified on your Amazon.com account.

-After your payment settings are set-up, go into the Alexa app settings and click on "Voice Purchasing" to see if the purchase by voice setting is enabled.
+After your payment settings are set-up, go into the Alexa app settings, click on Alexa account, and tap voice purchasing to see if the purchase by voice setting is enabled.

 You can also enable and input a voice code to protect you account from unwanted purchases.
 When you enable voice code, Alexa will ask you for this code whenever you make a voice purchase, so don't forget it.